Android Translation: Top 5 Mistakes to Watch Out For

-Android translation and localization are complex endeavors that require discipline and respect for a handful of rules and practices.
+Android localization is a complex endeavor that requires discipline and respect for many rules and best practices.
 If you want to achieve high-quality results, a thorough translation and localization process is a must.
 Let’s take a look at five major pitfalls to watch out for when translating and localizing your Android application.

 Images and videos are an essential part of an app.
 Leaving resources only in one language means that the users of your application will have a hard time fully understanding your app.
 In some cases, it might even offend or confuse users.